wturner4242/Empower/README.md

 added to contain all data access functionality in repository.

 ## ViewModel -
-ViewModel utilizes LiveData to provision list of Beneficiary class data and to update UI with data
+ViewModel utilizes LiveData to provision list of Beneficiary class data and to update UI with data via observer

 ## Improvement suggestions-
 Use of XML,3rd party libraries has been restrained to meet assessment requirements, but use of